CHAPTER 5 Inference on the Slope and Mean Response, and Prediction of New Observations

 Aside from point estimation of parameters and the ANOVA for regression relation, we extend our inference to confidence interval and hypothesis testing of each parameter.

-We also infer about the mean response of Y given values of the regressors.
 Prediction of new responses is also discussed, which is one of the main goals of regression after building the model.

-5.1 Inference on the Slope Parameters
+5.1 Inference about the Slope Parameters

 Confidence Interval Estimation for Slope Parameters